otmanjai/DDNRS-ERSN/docs/source/quickinstall.rst

     sudo apt install gfortran g++ cmake

-After the packages have been installed, follow the instructions below for building and installing DDNRST-ERSN from source.
+After the packages have been installed, follow the instructions below for building and installing DDNRS-ERSN from source.